-For fiscal year 2011, the Compensation Committee examined the compensation practices of a peer group of individual companies identified below and also reviewed industry surveys to assess the competitiveness of executive officer compensation practices and levels.
+For fiscal year 2012, the Compensation Committee examined the compensation practices of a peer group of individual companies identified below and also reviewed industry surveys to assess the competitiveness of executive officer compensation practices and levels.
 The peer group of individual companies and the surveys are collectively referred to in this discussion as the "market."
-The fiscal year 2011 peer group of 13 companies included primarily semiconductor and storage device companies that the Compensation Committee considered similar to the Company in business strategy or represented business or labor market competitors, including smaller and larger companies.
+The fiscal year 2012 peer group of 14 companies included primarily semiconductor and storage device companies that the Compensation Committee considered similar to the Company in business strategy or represented business or labor market competitors, including smaller and larger companies.
 The surveys used in the analysis were compensation surveys that focus on high technology companies.
 Generally, the Compensation Committee does not focus on any particular company used in these surveys (except those companies identified below as peer companies).
 The Compensation Committee uses multiple sources of peer group information to more accurately map compensation data by position in the market to positions at the Company.

-The peer companies used by the Compensation Committee for its comparison in fiscal year 2011 were as follows:
+The peer companies used by the Compensation Committee for its comparison in fiscal year 2012 were as follows:

-3Com Corporation Adaptec, Inc. Applied Micro Circuits Corporation Broadcom Corporation Brocade Communications Systems, Inc. Dot Hill Systems Corporation Emulex Corporation Extreme Networks, Inc. LSI Corporation Marvell Technology Ltd. Mellanox Technologies, Ltd. NetApp, Inc. PMC - Sierra, Inc.
+Applied Micro Circuits Corporation Broadcom Corporation Brocade Communications Systems, Inc. Dot Hill Systems Corporation Emulex Corporation Extreme Networks, Inc. F5 Networks, Inc. LSI Corporation Marvell Technology Ltd. Mellanox Technologies, Ltd. Microsemi Corporation NetApp, Inc. PMC-Sierra, Inc. STEC, Inc.

 The peer group is reviewed annually by the Compensation Committee, with input from its independent compensation consultant, and adjustments are made as necessary to help ensure the group continues to properly reflect the market in which we compete for business or talent.
+The Compensation Committee updated the above peer group from the prior year to remove one company that was acquired by a larger company and one company that sold its business that had been a market participant.
+The Compensation Committee also added three companies that satisfied the above described selection criteria so that the peer group included a sufficient number of companies for comparison purposes.

 The Compensation Committee believes that the peer group companies form a reasonable basis for evaluating executive officer compensation.
-The following chart reflects QLogic's percentile comparison with the peer group in May 2010, at the time the peer company data was reviewed by the Compensation Committee:
+The following chart reflects QLogic's ranking for three key metrics within the peer group in May 2011, at the time the peer company data was reviewed by the Compensation Committee:

 Comparison Metric QLogic Percentile vs. Peers

-Revenue (last four quarters) 50.5%
+Revenue (last four quarters) 47%

-Net Income (last four quarters) 70.3%
+Net Income (last four quarters) 73%

-Market Capitalization 52.9%
+Market Capitalization 55%

-Our strategy for executive officer compensation has been to examine market compensation practices and target the 45th to 55th percentile of the market for base salary, the 50th to 60th percentile for total cash compensation (base salary plus annual cash incentive), and the 65th percentile for equity compensation.
-We believe that our weighting of equity compensation aligns the interests of our executive officers with those of our stockholders in order to achieve and sustain long-term stock price growth.
+Our strategy for executive officer compensation has been to examine market compensation practices and target the median of the market for base salary and for total cash compensation (base salary plus annual cash incentive).
+We have historically targeted the 65th percentile of market for equity compensation for our executive officers.
+Beginning in fiscal year 2013, we have changed our equity compensation philosophy to move our level of equity awards towards the median for the market.